Infrastructure

 Ports in Kerala

 Kerala has a coastal length of approximately 590 km.
-There is one Major Port at Cochin and 17 non-major ports and another upcoming major port at Vizhijnam.
-Out of 17 non major ports in Kerala, four are considered as intermediate ports based on berthing, cargo handling and storage facilities available in them.
+There is one Major Port at Cochin and 17 non-major ports and another upcoming transhipment port at Vizhijnam being developed through PPP mode.
+Out of 17 non-major ports in Kerala, four are considered as intermediate ports based on berthing, cargo handling and storage facilities available in them.
+They are Vizhinjam, Beypore-Kozhikode, Azhikkal and Kollam Ports.
 There is also an inland port at Nattakom in Kottayam.
-616 vessels arrived at various ports of Kerala in 2021-22.
-They are at Vizhinjam (1), Kollam (103), Beypore (501), and Azhikkal (11).
-The type of vessels registered includes passenger vessel, speed boat, house boat, cargo vessel, floating resort, motor boat, cutter section dredger, jankar, shikkaras, tug, rescue boat, and cruise boat.
-In 2021-22, 535 vessels were inspected, 369 vessels were found perfect and 166 were defective vessels.
+In 2022-23, 1120 vessels were inspected of which 830 vessels were found to be perfect and 290 were found to be defective.
 As the port department is implementing the KIV rules, it conducts inspections and facilitates registration of vessels.

 Cargo Handled in Intermediate Ports and Minor Ports in Kerala

 The table below shows the details of cargo handled by non-major ports in Kerala for the last five years.
 Considering the last five years, drastic fluctuation between years is seen in the quantity of cargo handled by intermediate ports in Kerala.
 In all these five years, export cargo (coastal and overseas) is higher than import cargo (coastal and overseas).
-The total cargo exports from Kerala was 1,26,619 tonne in 2018 and 2,65,538 tonne in 2022.
+The total cargo export from Kerala was 126147 tonne in 2019 and 233216 tonne in 2022-23.
+In Kerala, cargo is handled only in 4 ports.
+They are, Beypore, Azhikkal, Kollam and Vizhinjam

 Year